Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 However, I must acknowledge that Durkin himself won a few games with this opening.
 He liked this opening so much he even wrote a pamphlet about it.

+In antichess (also known as "losing chess"), Black is likely to respond to this opening with 1. ... b5.
+Since capture is mandatory in antichess, White must then play 2.
+Nxb5.

 #### Sicilian defense, Kronberger variation